batfish/pybatfish/docs/README.md

 2. If you are adding a new question category, make sure to include it in `docs/source/questions.rst`

+### Documenting public notebooks (in jupyter_notebooks/)

+1. Add a symlink to the notebook in `docs/sources/notebooks/linked`
+2. Add the symlink to the list in `docs/sources/public_notebooks.rst`

 ### Generating documentation

 1. Start batfish service